fortrabbit/help/docs/craft-3-tune.md

 In the worst case scenario the queue runner consumes all PHP resources.
 Luckily there are more robust solutions available.
 [Andrew Welch](https://nystudio107.com/blog/robust-queue-job-handling-in-craft-cms) explains it in detail.
 Here is the TLDR:

-### Async Queue plugin
+### Use the Async Queue plugin

 For most queue workloads the `ostark/craft-async-queue` plugin mitigates the problems described above.
 There is no further configuration required, just install it like any other plugin.
 See the [guide on Github](https://github.com/ostark/craft-async-queue) to understand what it does.

-### Worker job
+### Offload to Worker job

 On the [Pro Stack](/app-pro) you can run long running processes in a isolated environment without hurting site delivery.
-You need to enable the [Worker](/worker-pro) component and set up a "Nonstop Job" with this Craft command: `php craft queue/listen`.
+You need to enable the [Worker](/worker-pro) component and set up a "Nonstop Job" with this Craft command: `php craft queue/listen -v`.
 To disable the default queue runner, `runQueueAutomatically` must be disabled in `config/general.php`.

 ## Sending mail

 You can not use sendmail on fortrabbit - see our [quirks article](/quirks#toc-mailing).
 Craft CMS allows your to configure sending mail via SMTP.
-The mail configuration can be done in `project.yaml`.
 It includes options to set your SMTP host, port, and credentials.
 You can use environment variables there as well.
 It's also possible to do that configuration within the Craft control panel.

 Our recommendation: Use an external third party transactional mail provider for that.
 Pixel & Tonic (Craft CMS creators) maintain a [plugin for Postmark](https://plugins.craftcms.com/postmark).
 With that plugin installed you can easily set it up.